 I give the 40% / 60% example above because my teacher, Shifu Wang, Hai Jun says that when performing my own personal practice only 40% of my mind should be focused on the actual movement, the other 60% should simply be present - not judging or labelling but simply observing from a relaxed 'back seat' perspective.
 This may apply more to me than to you at the present moment in my Taiji journey, so don't take 60/40 as 'gospel' for everyone or for where you are in your practice now.

-It is at times when I have managed to achieve this mind separation - usually when starting the form after a period of silk reeling followed by standing meditation for 10 minutes, or else on about the 3rd or 4th repetition of the form, that this timeless, vast expanse of stillness-in-movement awareness kicks in.
+It is at times when I have managed to achieve this mind separation - usually when starting the form after an extended period of slow silk reeling or standing meditation for 20 minutes or so, or else on about the 4th or 5th repetition of the form, that this timeless, vast expanse of stillness-in-movement awareness kicks in.
 Unexpected, BANG!
-It just comes, like a switch flicking on and I want to stay in the moment as long as possible.
+It just comes, like a switch flicking on, my body feels like a heavy liquid charged with electricity moving yet not moving, my hands and feet buzzing, i'm suspended in time and I want to stay in this moment as long as possible.

 In my continuing training and practice of Taijiquan I apply the following and I frequently encourage my students to do the same:

 When learning Taijiquan our minds often make it harder than it is.
-The hardest part of Taijiquan is physically motivating yourself to get to a class, or getting off your ass to train.
+The hardest part of Taijiquan is physically motivating yourself to get to a class and getting off your ass to train.

 My experience of how the practice of Taijiquan has led to a shift in consciousness - and the effects of this change on my everyday life